 In the early 1980s, however, a pioneering new scientist resumed efforts to develop a viable artificial heart.
 Robert K. Jarvik had decided to study medicine and engineering after his father died of heart disease.
 By 1982, he was conducting animal trials at the University of Utah with his Jarvik-7 artificial heart.

 On December 2, 1982, a team led by Dr. William C. DeVries implanted the Jarvik-7 into Barney Clark.
 Because Jarvik’s artificial heart was intended to be permanent, the Clark case drew worldwide attention.
 Clark spent his last 112 days in the hospital and suffered considerably from complications and the discomfort of having compressed air pumped in and out of his body.
 He died on March 23, 1983, from various complications.
 Clark’s experience left many feeling that the time of the permanent artificial heart had not yet come.

 During the next decade, Jarvik and others concentrated their efforts on developing mechanical pumps to assist a diseased heart rather than replace it.
 These devices allow many patients to live the months or even years it takes for them to find a donor heart.
 Battery powered, these implants give heart-disease patients mobility and allow them to live relatively normal lives.
 Meanwhile, in the 1990s, the Jarvik-7 was used on more than 150 patients whose hearts were too damaged to be aided by the mechanical pump implant.
 More than half of these patients survived until they got a transplant.

 In 2001, a company called Abiomed unveiled the AbioCor, the first completely self-contained replacement heart.
-Although patients implanted with the AbioCor have still eventually died, Abiomed has shown it is possible to live as long as 500 days with the implant.
 Scientists continue to look for ways to improve artificial hearts for long-term use.